 Ng says she intends to hire that legal counsel she referenced earlier in her plight.
 She’s hopeful that an attorney can prove that she isn’t guilty of creating fake documents to score an upgrade — and that the airline kicked her off the flight in error.

-How to ask for an upgrade in the correct way (and not get kicked off the flight)
+How to ask correctly ask for an upgrade (and not get kicked off the flight in the process)

 The fact is, no matter what you read, free or spontaneous airline upgrades are almost impossible to snag.
 The airlines typically dole those upgrades out to upper tiered frequent flyers in an automated fashion.
 There is a trickle-down effect to the lower-tiered frequent flyers if the business class seats remain unoccupied closer to the flight.
 The airlines make almost no upgrades available to infrequent travelers or passengers not willing to pay for the upgrade.